How to Make Money on Craigslist (7 Great Ways with Examples)

 Craigslist has been around since 1995 and survived the tenuous online landscape.
 From the dot-com bubble to the social media craze, America's favorite online classified ads is still alive and running.

-People learning how to make money on Craigslist is now a real thing as it helps sellers make money through their products, services, and even properties.
+People learning how to make money on Craigslist is now a real thing.
+It helps sellers make money through their products, services, and even properties.
 The platform connects them to buyers online within the same locale for hassle-free transactions.

 Moreover, unlike eBay and Amazon, Craigslist charges you nothing for posting a classified ad on their site.
 With its free barrier to entry, making money on Craigslist as a seller is easier and cost-effective.

 Throughout the years, there have been arguably better Craigslist alternatives that people can choose from.
 OfferUp and LetGo build on Craigslist's success to provide users with a more intuitive way to shop.

 Nevertheless, these did not stop 60 million users post an average of 80 million classified ads a month on Craigslist.

 Given the volume of users and activity on the site, you only need to determine how you can tap the right people to your classified ads.

 In this post, I will discuss with you tips and advice on how to make money on Craigslist featuring products you need to sell and methods you need to follow.